-Alan was born and raised in North Carolina where he began his post-secondary education at Western Carolina University.
+Dr. Fulp was born and raised in North Carolina where he began his post-secondary education at Western Carolina University.
 After leaving Western, he attended North Carolina State University where he received a Ph.D. in Chemistry and met his future wife, Sabrena.
-Upon graduating from NCSU, Alan began his professional life as a medical chemist in the Research Triangle Park area of North Carolina.
-Sabrena and Alan were also married shortly after graduation and were blessed with a daughter in 2004.
-After twelve years as a medicinal chemist in the for-profit and non-profit corporate world, Alan joined the staff at Liberty University.
-Along the way, Alan also earned a Master of Arts in Religion from Liberty University Online.
+Upon graduating from NCSU, Dr. Fulp began his professional life as a medical chemist in the Research Triangle Park area of North Carolina.
+He and Sabrena were married shortly after graduation and were blessed with a daughter in 2004.
+After twelve years as a medicinal chemist in the for-profit and non-profit corporate world, Dr. Fulp joined the staff at Liberty University.
+Along the way, he also earned a Master of Arts in Religion from Liberty University Online.